achristen/Meteobike/readme.md

 ![Images/IMG_epaper_display.png](Images/IMG_epaper_display.png)

 First, the ePaper will display a welcome screen ("Boot screen", left), with instructions on how to use the keys below the screen (we will install them next, they do not yet work).
 After about 10 seconds the e-Paper will refresh and display the latest data ("Measurement screen", right).
 It will refresh every 5 measurements (about every 40 seconds).
 The arrows next to the measurement values will indicate if a variable is increasing, is unchanged or decreasing.
-Any line displayed in red will show alerts (for example if the GPS has not found enough satellites yet or if there is no WiFi network).
+Any information displayed in red will show alerts (for example if the GPS has not found enough satellites yet or if there is no WiFi network).

 Next change the `meteobike.sh` script to point to `meteobike_epaper.py` instead of `meteobike03.py`, so at every start-up of the Raspberry Pi W Zero, the e-Paper version is started instead of the old version.

 ![Images/IMG_change_sh_epaper.png](Images/IMG_change_sh_epaper.png)

-Make sure the file `meteobike.sh` has the permission set, so it can run:
+Make sure the file `meteobike.sh` has the permissions set (done previously), so it can run:

+	$ chmod +x  ~/Desktop/meteobike.sh

-As an update `meteobike_epaper.py` will only write one file per day.
+As an new feature, `meteobike_epaper.py` will only write one file per day.
 If a file already exists for a given date, data will be appended to it.
-The file will be written to the desktop.
+The file will be written to the desktop. there is also a new column called "speed" where from the GPS  and the time between measurements the actual speed of the system will be calculated.

 #### Enabling Keys

+Finally, we will add three feedback buttons as follows:

+- If you press `Key 1` then the program should pause
+- If you press `Key 2` then the program should resume
+- If you press `Key 4` then the program should exit

+Note `Key 3` is currently not assigned to any function.

-You need a 3-wire cable (1 x blue, 1 x green, 1 x yellow) as follows:
+To connect the three keys, you need a 3-wire cable (1 x blue, 1 x green, 1 x yellow) as follows:

 ![Images/IMG_epaper_wiring_part2_2.png](Images/IMG_epaper_wiring_part2_2.png)

-Connect the wires as the image below is showing.
+Connect the wires as shown in the drawing below:

 ![Images/IMG_epaper_wiring_part2_2.png](Images/IMG_epaper_wiring_part2_2.png)

-The connections should look like on the following photos:
+The connections should look similar to the following photos:

 ![Images/IMG_epaper_wiring_photo_2.png](Images/IMG_epaper_wiring_photo_2.png)

-When you are using an e-Paper screen, the final system should look similar to the image below.
+When you are using an e-Paper screen, you can put in in the top flap behind the transparent protection alongside the GPS.
 There is no need for using a mobile device anymore.

 ![Images/IMG_epaper_final.jpg](Images/IMG_epaper_final.jpg)

 Make sure the GPS does not move *under* the e-Paper.
 Also ensure the GPS and e-Paper do not touch their connectors (which could cause a short-cut).
 You can use tape to tie the cables and GPS in place.

+Well done - you are ready for measurements.
+Please test the system if it fits your bike and works properly by riding around the block.
+Also make sure you charge the battery for the mapping.

-## Workshop 4 - Detailed analysis is a geographic information system
+## Workshop 4 - Detailed analysis in a geographic information system

 You can use the free and open-source Geographic Information System (GIS) [QGIS](https://qgis.org) to perform advanced geographical analysis, including statistics on specific areas of the track or rasterization of many Meteobike traces.